 VAXIMM is a privately held, clinical stage, Swiss/German biotech company developing oral T-cell immunotherapies for patients suffering from cancer.

-VAXIMM’s investors include BB Biotech Ventures, BioMed Partners, CMS, M Ventures and Sunstone Capital.
+VAXIMM’s investors include BB Biotech Ventures, BioMed Partners, CMS, M Ventures, NEC and Sunstone Capital.

 VAXIMM AG is headquartered in Basel, Switzerland.
 Its wholly owned subsidiary, VAXIMM GmbH, located in Mannheim, Germany, is responsible for the Company’s development activities.